Graduate Application Requirements

 International students must apply by February 15 (fall start date), August 1 (spring start date), or December 1 (summer start date).

-Financial assistance is available.
-ALL students accepted to the program(s) are considered for graduate funding.
+Financial assistance is available, and ALL students accepted to the program(s) are considered for graduate funding.

 The Office of Student Financial Aid and Scholarships may be contacted here.